-Career Pathways Department
+Career Pathways and STEP

-The Career Pathways Department supports students to complete short-term, stackable credentials that lead to a degree and jobs that offer pathways for advancement.
+The Career Pathways and STEP team supports students to complete short-term, stackable credentials that lead to a degree and jobs that offer pathways for advancement.
 Career Pathways certificates are 12 to 44 credits, can be completed in less than a year, and prepare students for employment in high-growth, high-demand industries while also providing a stepping stone to an associate degree, bachelor degree, and beyond.
 There are many Career Pathway options to meet the needs of students.
 Whether students are attending college for the first time, changing career paths, upgrading skills in their field, ESOL, or recent GED or high school graduates, there are pathways to meet their needs.

-- Individualized career and college success coaching
+- Individualized career and college success coaching.

-- Connection with internships, job shadows, employer presentations, and job opportunities
+- Connection with internships, job shadows, employer presentations, and job opportunities.

-- Assistance navigating college resources, the process of becoming a student, and how to pay for college
+- Assistance navigating college resources, the process of becoming a student, and how to pay for college.

 CLIMB Center for Advancement